openshift/installer/docs/user/zvm/install_upi.md

     OpenShift 4.x requires the DNS record `*.apps.$cluster_name.$base_domain` to point to the Load balancer targeting the machines running the ingress router pods.
 This record must be resolvable by both clients external to the cluster and from all the nodes within the cluster.

-## Getting ignition configs for machines
+## Getting Ignition configs for machines

 The OpenShift Installer provides administrators various assets that are required to create an OpenShift cluster, namely: